17liamnaddell/schoolwork/HighSchool/LTW/outline.md

 # Introduction
+1. "I went to the woods because I wished to live deliberately" -Henry David Thorough.
+While you may think that this quote is about nature, it is really about you, and about how you should live a fufilling life; Filled with yourself, and nothing else.
+2. Narratio
+	1. These books happen in the backdrop of the industrial revolution.
+These people called "Trancendentalists" thought that we were becoming puppets of the system.
+They thought to live a satisfying life, you needed to live a "natural existance"
+	2. These people published books, met in groups and decided to share ideas and collaborate.
+Ralph Waldo Emerson trained Thorough on Trancendentalist thought, and eventually Thorough lived out in the wilderness for two years because of the thoughts Emerson shared with Thorough.
 3. Division
 	1. While some people think that works on trancendentalism are nature loving, intellegent books,
 	2. I claim that they are self-obsessed, sloppy and responsable for the ugly parts of american culture we ignore on a day to day basis